Skip to main content

 LPT Realty

-LPT offers two distinct plans, which is unusual for a cloud brokerage – most offer a single structure.
+LPT Realty offers two distinct plans.
 This lets agents choose based on their transaction volume and income level:

 Blueprint Plan (BP):

-• 80/20 split until you reach the annual cap
+• 80/20 split until the annual cap is reached

 • $195 per-transaction fee applies to all transactions including post-cap